-4.9.3 RATIONAL METHOD
+4.9.3 Rational Method

 The Rational Method may be used for pre-design system analysis and for detailed design of minor system components with contributing areas less than 10 ha.
-The Rational Method shall not be used for the design of major system components or storage facilities.
+The Rational Method must not be used for the design of major system components or storage facilities.